 Logo

 is due at your first lesson of the month.
-The envelope for tuition is hanging on the cabinet when you enter the studio.
+The envelope for tuition is hanging on the bulletin board (above the printer) when you enter the studio.
 Consult your monthly invoice for the exact amount.

 Consult your registration form or log in to your MyMusicStaff portal to see your specific lesson dates and times.